-vCenter Single Sign-On Token Authentication for the vCenter Server Appliance
+vCenter Single Sign-On Token Authentication for vCenter Server

-You can authenticate with the vCenter Server Appliance by using a SAML token from the vCenter Single Sign-On Service.
+You can authenticate with vCenter Server by using a SAML token from the vCenter Single Sign-On service.
 The token can be either a bearer token or a holder-of-key token.

-To use SAML token authentication, you issue a request to the vCenter Single Sign-On Service, specifying the token type (bearer or holder-of-key), expected token lifetime, renewability, and other parameters.
+To use SAML token authentication, you issue a request to the vCenter Single Sign-On service, specifying the token type (bearer or holder-of-key), expected token lifetime, renewability, and other parameters.
 You also supply a user name and password combination that is valid in the vCenter Single Sign-On domain.
 These credentials must have an associated role with sufficient privilege for the operations that you intend to invoke with the Management API.

-If the vCenter Single Sign-On Service accepts your credentials, it responds with an XML message.
+If the vCenter Single Sign-On service accepts your credentials, it responds with an XML message.
 The message contains a SAML assertion that your client can extract and present as an Authorization header in an HTTP request to the vSphere Automation API endpoint.